golemfactory/concent-deployment/README.md

     - Geth (runs in a Docker container)
     - nginx (configured to act as `nginx-storage`, built from `concent-deployment`)
 - The initialization playbook automatically creates PostgreSQL databases required by Concent
+- Concent, Signing Service and Golem do not start automatically.
+    Since you may want to run only one or the other, you need to start them using the helper scripts listed above.